LucaBongiorni/Insteon-Tools/README.md

 5) Restart Wireshark to ensure no issue with the init.lua and Insteon-dissector configs.
 Will need configure a user defined protocol.
 In Wireshark go to  Edit->Preferences->Protocols->DLT_USER->Edit.
 Click +, Select User 0 (DLT=147), type "Insteon" in the payload protocol column.
 If everything has gone well, this box should be green.
 Click Ok.
 Ok again.

 ## Running Instructions:
-1) For off-line mode, run:
+1) For off-line mode, run:<br>
-     - ./insteondump.py -o <filename>
+     - ./insteondump.py -o <filename>  <br>
-The end product is a filename.pcap with any Insteon traffic that was collected.
+     -- The end product is a filename.pcap with any Insteon traffic that was collected.<br>
-2 Additional files are created, filename.raw and filename.insteondump. filename.insteondump can be put into
+     -- 2 Additional files are created, filename.raw and filename.insteondump. <br>
-./insteonanalyzer -i filename.insteondump for network "map" analysis on what was collected.
+     -- filename.insteondump can be put into ./insteonanalyzer -i filename.insteondump for network "map" analysis on what     was collected.

-2) For livemode:<br>
+2) For live mode:<br>
      - mkfifo <pipename><br>
      - wireshark -i <pipename><br>
      - ./insteondump.py -l -p <pipename><br>